Skip to main content

 Get vaccinated yearly

-You need to get your flu vaccination at the start of every winter, to make sure you’re protected for that year’s flu.
+You need to get your flu vaccination at the start of every winter, to make sure you’re protected for that year’s flu strain.